 Other assets may include personal savings accounts or savings accounts that grandparents or other family members have created.
 While these can be liquidated, make sure if they are it is because they HAVE to be, not out of spite for the other parent.
 As always, the children should be insulated from the ramifications of the divorce and so should dollars that have been earmarked for them.

 Need help splitting your children’s accounts?
 Our mediators are Certified Divorce Financial Analysts that can assist you.
-Contact our office today to get a free consultation.
-Call (858) 736-2411 today!
+Contact West Coast Family Mediation Center today for a free consultation.